machadoborges1/scc-protocol/docs/02-architecture-and-technical-design/02-smart-contracts.md

     *   `setPriceFeed(address _asset, address _feed)`: Sets or updates the Chainlink price feed address for an asset.
 Only the `DEFAULT_ADMIN_ROLE` (governance) can call this.
     *   `setAuthorization(address _user, bool _authorized)`: Authorizes or de-authorizes an address to call the `getPrice` function.
 Only the `AUTHORIZER_ROLE` (e.g., `VaultFactory`) can call this.
 *   **Interactions:** Queried by `Vault.sol` and `LiquidationManager.sol` to get collateral prices.
+For more detailed information, refer to the [Oracle Manager Mechanism document](../../contracts/docs/ORACLE_MANAGER.md).

 ## 2.6. `SCC_Parameters.sol`